 Test fitting this bimini frame for a canoe-stern Pacific Seacraft allows Breena's staff to check that all of their measurements and calculations were correct before bringing it out to the boat, bottom left.
+What kinds of materials do they typically use?
+What is standard for their shop?
+Most sailors have heard of Sunbrella, but thread, chafe protection, and interfacing materials are less widely known.
+It's important to ask the canvas shop what other materials they typically use in a project and for what reason.

 What makes their canvas better?

 I have only ever been asked this one time, which surprises me, as I would think more people would want to know why we believe our shop is the right shop for the job.
 This question gives the shop a chance to gloat a bit about their work but will also give you insight into what you will be paying for.